hashicorp/terraform-provider-azuread/docs/resources/application.md

 * `device_only_auth_enabled` - (Optional) Specifies whether this application supports device authentication without a user.
 Defaults to `false`.
 * `display_name` - (Required) The display name for the application.
 * `fallback_public_client_enabled` - (Optional) Specifies whether the application is a public client.
 Appropriate for apps using token grant flows that don't use a redirect URI.
 Defaults to `false`.
-* `features` - (Optional) A `features` block as described below.
+* `feature_tags` - (Optional) A `feature_tags` block as described below.
 Cannot be used together with the `tags` property.

 -> **Features and Tags** Features are configured for an application using tags, and are provided as a shortcut to set the corresponding magic tag value for each feature.
-You cannot configure features and tags for an application at the same time, so if you need to assign additional custom tags it's recommended to use the `tags` property instead.
+You cannot configure `feature_tags` and `tags` for an application at the same time, so if you need to assign additional custom tags it's recommended to use the `tags` property instead.
 Tag values also propagate to any linked service principals.

 * `group_membership_claims` - (Optional) Configures the `groups` claim issued in a user or OAuth 2.0 access token that the app expects.
 Possible values are `None`, `SecurityGroup`, `DirectoryRole`, `ApplicationGroup` or `All`.
 * `identifier_uris` - (Optional) A set of user-defined URI(s) that uniquely identify an application within its Azure AD tenant, or within a verified custom domain if the application is multi-tenant.